ortrsa/Ex1_oop/README.md

 # Ex1 oop

 # Overveiw
+This project is an implementation of data structures and algorithms on undirectional weighted graph in Java.
+The main goal of this project is to find the shortest path between 2 given nodes in the most effective way.
+This repo contain the follow file:
+- src
+-- 12
+- test
+-- 123
 # Dijkstra Algorithm
 This algorithm calculates the shortest path(by weight) from a starting node to all other nodes in a graph.
 This implementation also contains a method that can return the shortest path to a specified node.